mailbots/mailbots/README.md

 ## Quick Start

 Go through the extension setup process at gopher.email.
-This will provide a working, authenticated instance of GopherApp in about one minute.
-(See below for local install instructions).
+This will provide a working, authenticated instance of GopherApp in about one minute. ([Local install instructions](<(#installing)>)).

 Then, add a skill.